 #10 Man’s Search for Meaning

 Frankl suffered years of unspeakable horror in the Nazi death camps.
-During that time, he witnessed something extraordinary: some of the prisoners survive and even thrive during their withholdment.
+During that time, he witnessed something extraordinary: some of the prisoners survived and even thrived during their captivity.
 This thriving was a result of finding their purpose in life, even in such difficult circumstances.

 “When we are no longer able to change a situation, we are challenged to change ourselves.”